idris-lang/Idris-dev/docs/reference/misc.rst

   about its particular value.
 However, keep in mind that it must not break Idris's referential transparency.

-* If you call cdata_allocate or cdata_manage, the resulting
+* **WARNING!** If you call cdata_allocate or cdata_manage,
-  ``CData`` object *must* be returned from your FFI function so that it is inserted in the C heap.
+  the resulting ``CData`` object *must* be returned from your FFI function so that it is inserted in the C heap by the RTS.
   Otherwise the memory will be leaked.

 .. code:: idris